 Jones does not contend that on occasion, we might get insight into a thinker’s philosophical position by examining that thinker’s biography.
 No, he claims that Berkeley’s (and I assume not just Berkeley’s: more on this below) philosophical ideas are “inseparable” from his biography.
 Should we accept or reject immaterialism based on what we think of how Berkeley led his life?
 Many people have read Berkeleys argument for immaterialism and discussed it without knowing anything about his biography.
 Were they all mistaken to do so?

-Henceforth in this review, I am assuming Jones would make a similar contention vis-à-vis any philosopher’s work. justified in this assumption?
+I am assuming Jones would make a similar contention vis-à-vis any philosopher’s work.
+Am I justified in this assumption?
 A subsequent quote might be used to argue that I am not: “I want to suggest that the consideration of the central topics in Berkeley’s immaterialism offers a justification of a biographical approach to his philosophical career…” So perhaps there is something about Berkeley’s philosophy that especially demands a biographical approach to understand it?
 But the passage continues: “but one that might first require us to rethink our ideas of what people are and how they know one another” (4).
 Therefore, this biographical approach, given it is based upon a certain understanding of “what people are”, ought to apply to philosophers in general.
 And as we read on in Joneses work, what we will discover is not that he suggests that Berkeley’s philosophy particularly demands a biographical approach, but that his philosophy supports one.
 Let’s take a look at this passage:

 “But it is perhaps surprising that Berkeley’s immaterialism, his insistence that there is only one substance — spirit — and that ideas are merely passive effects of spirits to exist in willing some conceived and quite possibly indistinct good, lends its support to a biographical approach to his philosophy.”
 (12-13)